 Open iMonnit and select Sensors from the main navigation menu.
 Verify that iMonnit is showing the sensor has a full battery level.
-Replace the battery door by screwing in the four corners.

 In order for the sensor to function properly, you will need to attach the included antenna.
 Simply screw the antenna onto the barrel connector on the top of the device.
-Make sure to snug the antenna connection, but do not over tighten.
+Make sure the antenna connection is snug, but do not over tighten.
 When placing the sensor, make sure to mount the sensor with the antenna oriented straight up (vertical) to ensure the best wireless radio signal.